Brass washers concaved to keep the spokes centered

 Buy several sets of bearings.
 I don't trust the bicycle industry; they could stop making parts for their equipment at any time.

-For a bike that will weigh around 600 to 800 lbs, a 20mm thru axle is best even if you don't have more than one gear on the hub but you may need to build a new frame to use a much wider hub for an even stronger wheel; like a 197mm sand-snow bike hub.
+For a bike that will hold around 600 to 800 lbs on two wheels, a 20mm thru axle is best even if you don't have more than one gear on the hub but you may need to build a new frame to use a much wider hub for an even stronger wheel; like a 197mm sand-snow bike hub.